 We believe the world is a negative place.
-For years there has been a natural negative bias in the media that’s been greatly exaggerated by the explosion of the internet, of social media and now on mobile devices.
-It’s a massive problem, and yet nobody really understands it — we believe that positivity is critical to life, success and happiness.
+For years there has been a natural negative bias in the media that’s been greatly exaggerated by the explosion of the internet, social media, and now on mobile devices.
+It’s a massive problem, and yet nobody really understands it — we believe that positivity is critical to life, success, and happiness.

 Studies have shown that negative information affects us emotionally more than positively; which is why the media feeds on it.
-They know wars, deaths and disasters get’s people’s attention.
+They know wars, deaths, and disasters get people’s attention.
 The idea for our app struck me one evening in bed.
-It was 3’oclock one morning when this lightening bolt sort of came down and I couldn’t go back to sleep.
+It was 3’oclock one morning when this lightning bolt sort of came down and I couldn’t go back to sleep.
 So I got up started writing the framework for this about eighteen months ago.